azmu0520/js-savollari/README.md

 - Better interactivity.
 New content from the server can be changed dynamically without the need to reload the entire page.
 - Reduce connections to the server since scripts and stylesheets only have to be requested once.
 - State can be maintained on a page.
-JavaScript variables and DOM state will persist because the main container page was not reloaded.
+JavaScript o'zgaruvchilar and DOM state will persist because the main container page was not reloaded.
 - Basically most of the advantages of an SPA.

 <div align="right">